Code-Institute-Submissions/Milestone-Project-Literary-Edinburgh/README.md

 * Microsoft Edge
 * Microsoft Opera

 I manually checked all the pages and features of the website (navigation, links, buttons, hover effects, embedded videos) across all device simulations that each browser offers.
 In all cases, the site now appears to function as desired.
-Initially, the “Monuments” navigation image of the “Sights and activities” page did not appear as desired on one device, having not filled the entire screen width on “Laptop with HiDPI screen” according to Chrome developer tools.
-The simplest solution for this was to find an almost identical image of greater width, which now fills the entire width across all devices.

 In addition to checking functionality using browser developer tools, the site has been manually checked and found to function as desired on the following devices: